-If events are equivalent, the code should return False.
-If they are not equivalent no return should be called.
+If events are not equivalent, the code should return False.
+If they are, the code can be allowed to fall through to its default return of True.

 4.2 Create an Accessor Function

 Next, an accessor function should be added to MIDITrack to create an event of this type.
 Continuing the example of the tempo event: